Monday, November 26 2018

 David departs the battlefront and comes back to his camp in Ziklag, only to find that it has been raided by the Amalekites while he was gone.
 They took everyone captive (which included David’s wives and children) and all their possessions and then burned the rest to the ground.
 The people started to turn against David, but he pulled himself together and consulted the Lord for direction.
 He receives word from the Lord to pursue the marauders and rescue his people.
 After finding an abandoned Egyptian that had been fighting for the Amalekites, he finds the location of the enemy and lays them waste.
 All of David’s people and possessions are rescued, including his wives and children.

-Meanwhile back at Mount Gilboa, the Philistines are roundly defeating the Israelites (1 Samuel 31:1).
-The sons of Saul are killed and the Philistines are now in pursuit of him.
-Archers manage to mortally wound him and Saul begs his armor bearer to finish him off.
-The armor bearer refuses, so Saul falls on his own sword and commits suicide.
+Meanwhile, back at Mount Gilboa, the Philistines are roundly defeating the Israelites (1 Samuel 31:1).
+The sons of Saul are killed, and the Philistines are now in pursuit of him.
+Archers manage to mortally wound him, and Saul begs his armor bearer to finish him off.
+The armor bearer refuses, so Saul falls on his sword and commits suicide.
 The armor bearer sees this, panics, and does likewise to himself.
 Later the Philistines find the bodies of Saul and his sons.
 They stripped Saul’s body of his weapons and decapitated him.
-His weapons were stored in the temple of Ashtaroth and they fastened his body, along with the bodies of his sons, to walls of the city of the site we visit here, Beth-Shan (Shean).
+His weapons were stored in the temple of Ashtaroth and they fastened his body, along with the bodies of his sons, to the walls of the city of the site we visit here, Beth-Shan (Shean).